JanTkacSk/PSZabbix-7/README.md

+# Install module from the PowerShell Gallery
 Install module for all users - requires admin rights:
 ```PowerShell
 Install-Module PSZabbix-7
 ```
-or install module for the current user only - does not require admin rights:
+or install module for the current user only - no admin rights required:
 ```PowerShell
 Install-Module PSZabbix-7 -Scope CurrentUser
 ```